 Episode 724: Cat Scam

 Fred and Natasha Ruckel invented a cat toy called the Ripple Rug.
-It's like a scrunched up doormat with holes in it, and for cats it's like Disneyland-level fun.
+It's like a scrunched up doormat with holes in it, and for cats it's like going to Disneyland.
 When the Ruckels put it up for sale on Amazon, it started selling well.
 It was a solid business.
 Then one day, Fred noticed that the Ripple Rug was also on sale on eBay--for twenty dollars more.

 It looked like his product.
 It looked like he was selling it.
 But he had never posted it on eBay.
 IT was a case of cat toy arbitrage.
-Fred was pissed--the eBay sellers weren't changing the original Ripple Rug, and he didn't think they were adding any value.
+The eBay sellers weren't changing the original Ripple Rug, and Frank didn't think they were adding any value.
 They were just jacking up the price and pocketing the difference.

 Check out the article by Jason Feifer in Entrepreneur magazine, which inspired our episode.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.